 Our editors independently selected these items because we think you will enjoy them and might like them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.

-You’ve got your coffee machine, toaster oven, knife block, Instant Pot, and that pile of clutter you’re meaning to take care of — countertop real estate in your kitchen might be tight.
+You’ve got your coffee machine, toaster oven, essential knives set, Instant Pot and that pile of clutter you’re meaning to take care of — countertop real estate in your kitchen might be tight, especially as you navigate ever more time inside.
 But you may want to push something aside and make room for an air fryer.

 “I was prepared to say in the beginning, ‘Who needs this thing?’,” says Lisa McManus, executive tasting and testing editor for "America’s Test Kitchen".
 That’s because cooking on a sheet pan in your oven can give you similar results.
 But it turns out, the air fryer is fast, easy and convenient.
 So when cooking in the oven feels like too much work, you might want to fire up the air fryer instead.

 Ben Mims, author of "Air Fryer Every Day: 75 Recipes to Fry, Roast, and Bake Using Your Air Fryer," says he doesn’t like gadgets unless they do something better than anything else.
 He says air fryers are convenient for one or two people, faster than the oven, and create more ideal textures in certain foods: “They’ll get crispier, more dried out and browner.”

 An air fryer is not really a fryer.
 It doesn’t fry food like deep frying or pan frying does — it’s more like oven fried.
 “It is basically a little hot air chamber convection oven.
 It cooks a little faster, distributes heat more evenly, and suspends food in a perforated basket.
 It can really speed things up — sometimes you need some good food fast,” says McManus.